 BACK TO THE GAME

+This article contains all information about the Arkadium’s Chess Game.
 Use the list below to navigate specific topics about Arkadium’s Chess Game:

 Game structure

-The game will immediately open within a normal match.
-You can begin playing right away.
-However, to understand the structure of the board, here is an easy reference guide.
+To understand the structure of the board, here is an easy reference guide.

 1. The main menu.
 You can choose to start a new game, resign the match, propose a draw, and control the showing of threats and the sound of the game.
 You also have a How To Play guide with a chess tutorial.